Positive equilibria in mass action networks: geometry and bounds: Preliminaries on chemical reaction networks

 where $Z\in \R^{(n-r)\times n}$ is a matrix of conservation laws.
-By B\'ezout's theorem, the product of degrees of $g_{\k,j}$ ($j = j_1, \ldots, j_r$) provides an upper bound on the number of nondegenerate complex solutions to \eqref{eqbasic0}, hence on the number of nondegenerate positive equilibria of \eqref{eqODE} on any stoichiometric class.
+By B\'ezout's theorem, the product of degrees of $\hat{g}_{\k,j}$ ($j = 1, \ldots, r$) provides an upper bound on the number of nondegenerate solutions to \eqref{eqbasic0} in $\C^n$, hence on the number of positive nondegenerate equilibria of \eqref{eqODE} on any stoichiometric class.
 We refer to any such bound as a {\bf naive B\'ezout bound}.
-When $r<n$, the choice of $r$ linearly independent rows of $\Gamma$ may not be unique, and so naive B\'ezout bounds are not in general unique.
+In general, the choice of $\widehat{\Gamma}$ is not unique, and so naive B\'ezout bounds are not in general unique.

-We may also consider the BKK theorem, which establishes that the mixed volume of the polynomials on the left hand side of \eqref{eqbasic0} provides an upper bound on the number of nondegenerate solutions in $(\mathbb{C}^*)^n$, hence of nondegenerate positive equilibria on any stoichiometric class.
+We may also consider the BKK theorem, which establishes that the mixed volume of the polynomials on the left hand side of \eqref{eqbasic0} provides an upper bound on the number of nondegenerate solutions in $(\mathbb{C}^*)^n$, hence of positive nondegenerate equilibria on any stoichiometric class.
 This bound, here called a {\bf naive BKK bound}, is no larger than the naive Bézout bound for the same choice of rows of $\Gamma$.

 If we know the sources and the rank of a network, but not its products, then we know all the monomials that might appear in \eqref{eqbasic0} but not their coefficients.
 In particular, if $d$ is the maximum degree of the monomials in $x^A$, then all naive B\'ezout bounds are clearly bounded above by $d^r$; we refer to $d^r$ as the {\bf naive B\'ezout source bound} of the network.
-Similarly, by letting $P$ be the convex hull of all sources of the network, and $\Delta$ the standard $n$-dimensional simplex with vertices the origin and the standard vectors of $\R^n$, the BKK theorem tells us that the number of nondegenerate positive equilibria is at most the mixed volume of $r$ copies of $P$ and $n-r$ copies of $\Delta$.
+Similarly, by letting $P$ be the convex hull of all sources of the network, and $\Delta$ the standard $n$-dimensional simplex with vertices the origin and the standard vectors of $\R^n$, the BKK theorem tells us that the number of positive nondegenerate equilibria is at most the mixed volume of $r$ copies of $P$ and $n-r$ copies of $\Delta$.
 We refer to this bound as the {\bf naive BKK source bound} which, by the monotonic properties of mixed volumes, is not lower than any naive BKK bound.

 {\bf Fewnomial bounds on positive equilibria.} The previous are bounds on the number of nondegenerate solutions to \eqref{eqbasic0} in $(\mathbb{C}^*)^n$ or $\mathbb{C}^n$.
 We give now, for later use, some bounds on the number of nondegenerate {\em positive} equilibria based on the number of monomials of \eqref{eqbasic0}.
 The main technique behind these bounds is the rewriting of the system of equations using \emph{Gale duality}.
 We will employ these same principles throughout the remainder of this work.